 But in a time when “fake news” has become a political battle cry, can we trust AI to write the truth?
+There are a lot of discussions whether AI can spread fake news or help fight fake news.

 AI has begun popping up in some larger newsrooms around the country with success.
 The Washington Post, for example, (now owned by Amazon) uses AI to write more straightforward that reach a smaller audience.
 Heliograf has now written more than 850 stories.
 They say this frees up human reporters to dig deeper into the complex pieces.
 Further, the AI system can alert reporters if it observes discrepancies in the data.
 AI is also used to gauge the credibility of tweets at Reuters and string together short videos at USA Today.